Gluten-Free Meatballs

 A closeup of a saucepan of gluten-free meatballs simmering in marinara sauce with a spoon under one meatball.

-• They’re versatile.
-These gluten-free beef meatballs are so versatile.
-You can use them in a wide range of dishes.
-Serve them as an appetizer, add them to gluten-free pasta dishes, use them in meatball subs, add them as a topping for pizza, or just eat them plain!
+• Versatile.
+Serve them over gluten-free pasta, in a meatball sub, add them as a topping for pizza, or on their own with marinara for dipping.
 You can make them smaller like I did, or roll them into big ¼ lb meatballs for a show-stopping presentation.

 An overhead view of ingredients in bowls to make gluten-free beef meatballs, including black pepper, gluten-free breadcrumbs, salt, grated parmesan, onion powder, garlic powder, ground beef, egg, dried oregano, and dried parsley with text overlays over each ingredient.